raysaini19/terraform_interview_questions/101_terraform_interview_questions.md

     Answer: It's the folder that may or may not call other child modules , but no other code calls this folder as a module.
+    The root module is where the main Terraform configuration files (main.tf, variables.tf, outputs.tf, etc. the root module is the entry point for Terraform execution, and it is responsible for defining the overall infrastructure configuration and any child modules that need to be included.

 ##
 ##### 94. Why is root module called a "module" when its just a folder?

     Answer: Because, any folder can be used as a child module.
 For example, if you have codes in folder A, you can call it from folder B, as if folder A is a module.

 ##